Beals Wright: Biography

 In 1899 Beals Wright traveled with his father to California where he played at the Delmonte Tennis Championship in Monterey.
 George Wright managed the team the same year he coached at Harvard.
 Two Harvard University players participated in the DelMonte Tournament-the first time east coast players took on California tennis champions.

 Wright played at the 1904 St. Louis Olympics and won gold medals in both the singles and doubles competition.
-He also won three consecutive singles titles (1904–1906) at the tournament now known as the Cincinnati Masters, and reached the doubles final (with Edgar Leonard) in 1904.
+He also won three consecutive singles titles (1904–1906) at the Tri-State Tennis Tournament (now Cincinnati Open), and reached the doubles final (with Edgar Leonard) in 1904.

-Wright won the Canadian Tennis Championship, played in Niagara-on-the-Lake, in 1902, 1903 and 1904.
+Wright won the Canadian International Championships, played in Niagara-on-the-Lake, in 1902, 1903 and 1904.
 In 1902 he won the Niagara International Tennis Tournament, also played in Niagara-on-the-Lake, by defeating Harold Hackett in the final in five sets and the default of Raymond Little in the challenge round.

 Wright's most important victory came in 1905 when he won the men's singles title at the U.S. National Championships by defeating reigning champion Holcombe Ward in the Challenge Round in straight sets 6–2, 6–1, 11–9.

 In 1915 he was hit by an errant baseball during a baseball game.
 In 1921 he was arrested following a car accident.